jonniedie/SimulationLogs.jl/README.md

 SimulationLogs lets you log variables from within a DifferentialEquations.jl ODE simulation.

-## News
-As of version 0.3.0, we can now handle cases where parameters change in `DiscreteCallback`s.
-The callback or callback set must be passed into the `get_log` function through the keyword `callback`.
-Alternatively, just replace your `solve` with `logged_solve` and everything will be handled automatically.
-The logged variables from a `logged_solve` can be accessed in a solution object `sol` as `sol.log`.
 ## The Basics

 To log a variable, use the `@log` macro before an existing variable declaration in the simulation.
 The syntax for this looks like: